lwindolf/gedit-shellcheck/README.md

 Installation
 ------------

-You might want to install the plugin using these steps
+You might want to install the plugin using the [Gedit Plugin Installer](https://github.com/lwindolf/gedit-plugininstaller) or using these manual steps

     git clone https://github.com/lwindolf/gedit-shellcheck.git
     mkdir -p ~/.local/share/gedit/plugins/